Wlad553/Networking/README.md

 # Networking
-Project example with usage of Alamofire
+Project example with usage of:
 * URLSession
 * Alamofire